alexbarker234/stonescript/README.md

 Stone Story RPG includes a custom scripting language [Stonescript](https://stonestoryrpg.com/stonescript/) allowing automating player actions based on the game's state.
 This is done through the "Mind Stone" which is unlocked after beating the semi-final boss.

+> [!WARNING]
+> I am still learning the mechanics of the game, this code is constantly changing and is likely not the best strategy

+Feel free to use & modify as you please

 ## Disclaimers
 Stone Story RPG on Mobile (iOS & Android) has some minor differences, in particular no loading of external scripts.